 Translated from the Arabic by Roger Moger.

-Malek Sghiri is a 25-year old student of Contemporary History at the April 9 College of the Humanities and Social Sciences in Tunis.
-He is a political activist, blogger, trade unionist and leader of the General Union of Tunisian Students.
-He founded the movement Jil Jadid (New Generation), participated in student demonstrations in Tunis, in the revolt of Thala, and in the mass protests against the rule of Ben Ali that took in place in Tadamon.
-He was arrested and detained at the Ministry of Interior on 11 January and later released on 18 January 2011.
+Malek Sghiri, aged 25, studies Contemporary History at the April 9 College of the Humanities and Social Sciences in Tunisia.
+Malek Sghiri actively engages in politics, blogging, and trade union activities and holds leadership positions within the General Union of Tunisian Students.
+He founded the movement called Jil Jadid (New Generation) and participated in several student protests in Tunis, including the Thala revolt and mass demonstrations against the regime of Ben Ali in Tadamon.
+Authorities apprehended and detained him at the Ministry of Interior on January 11; he was released on January 18, 2011.